One is the Loneliest Number:

-A lecture by Michael Della Rocca Professor of Philosophy, Yale University
+A lecture by Michael Della Rocca, professor of philosophy at Yale University, with

-with an introduction by Larry M. Jorgensen Associate Professor of Philosophy, Skidmore
+an introduction by Larry M. Jorgensen, associate professor of philosophy, Skidmore

-Davis Auditorium, Palamountain Hall • Admission is free and open to the public
+Davis Auditorium, Palamountain Hall • The event is free and open to the public.

 Is Spinoza a monist?
 It might seem obvious that he is.
 After all, he says explicitly